Himself12794/CSC_470_Project/README.md

 Tasks 2:

-1. Iterate the steps in Submission 1 and refine them - Nate
+1. Iterate the steps in Submission 1 and refine them - Nathaniel
-2. Perform actor-system interaction modeling (20%) - Nate<br>
+2. Perform actor-system interaction modeling (20%) - Nathaniel<br>
   a.
 Write expanded use cases for the system*<br>
   b.
 Develop a prototype for each subsystem – Take screenshots in the submitted documents* and demonstrate in class
 3. Perform object interaction modeling (25%) - Javier<br>